systemd/systemd/docs/CODING_STYLE.md

   - `F_DUPFD_CLOEXEC` should be used instead of `F_DUPFD`, and so on,
   - invocations of `fopen()` should take `e`.

-- Use the bool type for booleans, not integers.
-One exception: in public headers (i.e those in `src/systemd/sd-*.h`) use integers after all, as `bool` is C99 and in our public APIs we try to stick to C89 (with a few extension).

 - When you invoke certain calls like `unlink()`, or `mkdir_p()` and you know it is safe to ignore the error it might return (because a later